 Enter your bed frame dimensions and elevator measurements — the app checks headboards, side rails, and door clearance.

-Whether it fits depends on measurements most people get wrong.
+Whether it fits comes down to the measurements most people skip.

-Verdicts are calculated by comparing all 6 item orientations against the space dimensions using verified building code standards.
+Verdicts compare all six item orientations against the space using verified building standards.
 See our methodology

 “Showed the delivery guy the measurements.
 He agreed — we used the freight elevator instead.” — Apartment dweller